News

 Transitioning to law can be a natural progression for J-majors seeking a different avenue for public service.

 "I knew I wanted to do something that helped people," said Sydney Mazur, a 2019 UConn Journalism alum and attorney-at-law at Litchfield Cavo in Simsbury, Connecticut.
-"It definitely helps not being afraid to ask questions and to have that kind of passion or fuel within you to want to know … talking to people, asking questions, kind of getting into the nitty-gritty of what's going on, and you have to be fast enough in your mind to think of a follow-up question.
+"It definitely helps not being afraid to ask questions and to have that kind of passion or fuel within you to want to know … getting into the nitty-gritty of what's going on, and you have to be fast enough in your mind to think of a follow-up question.
 So, I think journalism at UConn prepared me."

 UConn Journalism senior Rebeca Marin '25 contributed reporting to this story.